-MCP Tools: Defining, Validating, and Executing LLM-Callable Functions
+Lesson 6 of 55: MCP Tools – Defining, Validating, and Running LLM-Callable Functions

 Tools are the heart of MCP.
 When people say “the AI can use tools”, they mean it can call functions exposed through this primitive.
 Tools are what let an AI model search your database, send an email, read a file, call an API, or run a command.
 Everything else in MCP is scaffolding around this core capability.
 This lesson covers the full tool API: defining schemas, validation, error handling, streaming, annotations, and the failure modes that will destroy a production system if you do not anticipate them.